hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 ### Matching

 Now that a link has been made between the attachment in the attachments decorator, it is possible to match the two together.
 When a credential is received and a value of an attribute starts with `hl:` it means that there is a linked attachment.
-To find the linked attachment to the credential attribute to following steps SHOULD done:
+To find the linked attachment to the credential attribute to following steps SHOULD be done:

 1. Extract the multihash from the credential attribute value
 2. Extract the first 64 characters of this multihash